ManNguyen/Note-App/README.md

 clone this repo
-run `npm install` to get all of the packages run `npm run dev` to run on local
+run `npm install` to get all of the packages run `npm run dev` to run on local run `npm run build` to build to distribution

 if you have heroku , after setting up the heroku remote just `git push heroku master` heroku will handle the rest.